Hack The Box: Cybersecurity Training

 Not necessarily.
 But I personally believe multiple choice exams are good for becoming familiar with the basic language and terminology used in the industry, not so much for building a demonstrable, advanced skill set that impresses recruiters and deems a candidate as “job-ready.”

-If you really want to learn how to become a penetration tester and be better prepared for real-world cybersecurity jobs, I suggest investing time and energy into practical certifications.
+and be better prepared for real-world cybersecurity jobs, I suggest investing time and energy into practical certifications.

 Interested in landing a job as a pentester?
-Brush up on these 30 critical cybersecurity interview questions!
+Brush up on these 30 critical cybersecurity interview questions

 Practical cybersecurity certifications have a hands-on component alongside theoretical training that requires students to apply learned concepts in a simulated or live (often virtualized) lab environment.